| Spec | Synology DS225+ | QNAP TS-264 | Synology DS425+ | QNAP TS-464 |

 Is QNAP safe after the ransomware incidents?

-What hard drives should I buy for a home office NAS?
+What hard drives should I use?

 Conclusion: Which Brand Wins in 2026?